Our Services

 Sessions by appointment for enrolled families.

-We offer individualized sessions for caregivers of each household which focus on addressing the immediate needs of the family with the goal of providing 200 hours a year.
+We offer individualized sessions for caregivers of which focus on addressing the immediate needs of the family with the goal of providing 200 hours a year.
 A session may focus on applying for post-secondary degrees, applying for federal financial aid, filling out forms in English, or assisting with phone calls in English.
 Connections to basic need support such as clothing and food is also available.

 • Youth Mentorship Groups